Skip to main content

 import pandas as pd

-from smb_biopan_utils import process_ehr_info
+from smb_utils import process_ehr_info

 df = pd.read_parquet("internal_cohort_meds.parquet")